Taskomater/tasker_config_utils/README.md

 The '-s' option will add a script signature containing a link to the script repo at the end.

+The string passed with the '--text_description' option will be added under the 'Description' heading at the start.

+The string passed with the '--code_description' option will be added under the 'Code Description' heading at the end in a markdown code block.

 Set verbose level to 1 or 2 to get more info when running tasker_config_utils generate_config_info command.